IceMajor2/Alkolicznik/DATASCRIPTS.md

 Title says it all.
 Erase everything... as simple as that.
 Don't expect to customize anything here!

 ### Docker Compose
-* Download `docker-compose-delete.yml` and move it to the directory with the `.env` & `docker-compose.yml` files.
-* Run it with `docker-compose -f docker-compose.yml -f docker-compose-delete.yml up`.
+* Run with `docker-compose -f docker-compose.yml -f docker-compose-delete.yml up`.
-* `docker-compose down` to stop.
+* Run with `docker-compose down`.

 ### Build
 * Add argument `--data.delete=true` to `java` command at launch.
 Example: